gsalaman/astro_notes/wish_list.md

 Should upgrade focusers on the 10" and 12".
 Probably start with the 10".
 Orion's dedicated one is a safe bet, but it's continously back-ordered.
 Maybe look at a better focuser?

+## Planet Mag
+So if I stick with the TV-85, I only get 1.35 arc-seconds per pixel.
+This means:
+* Jupiter:  60 arc seconds = 44 pixels
+* Saturn:  20 arc seconds = 15 pixels

+So, if I want to keep on this route, the right answer may be a powermate.
+Need to do math to make sure the focus path isn't extended a bunch (the 2x barlow puts focus spot WAY outside focuser range).